janvanwassenhove/MusicAgent/README.md

 But if you want additional sonic pi evaluation or even start a recording you can choose on of the other agent configurations=
 - Eval: will evaluate your sonic pi code via sonic pi instance running on your machine
 - Full: will evaluate your sonic pi code via sonic pi instance running on your machine but will also start a recording (currently only on windows machine)
+- Art: limit to album cover generation based on artist configuration (no song generation)

 For these extended chains an additional setup is needed: